 Figure 1.
 Project Zones 1-9 for Replacement of Public Street lights to LED

 Enerven crews will be changing lights from March to June 2018 in the areas identified on project schedule and city map.
-If you would like to find out which suburbs are upcoming, and scheduled to start in the 2018/19 financial year, please refer to the project schedule and city map, which will be updated soon.
-Please check back later.
+If you would like to find out which suburbs are upcoming, and scheduled to start in the 2018/19 financial year, please download the Project Progress Report here.

 To report a street light not working or operating during day light hours, you can visit the SA Power Networks site here and report the fault.
 In the first instance you can contact SAPN, on 13 12 61, who will investigate resident requests.